An Invitation to volunteer in a new way

 We asked Docents what they like best about the time they spend meeting with the public at the Library.
 Some have many years of service, others are relatively new.
 Some are retired, some still employed.
 They live all over Orange Country and in LA and Riverside Counties as well.
 What they all have in common is a passion for history and to tell the Nixon story.
 What motivates and satisfies them?

-Bernd is a Fullerton resident who has been a docent for 14 years.
+Bernd is a Fullerton resident who has been a Docent for 17 years.
 Before he became a volunteer at the Library Bernd worked for the LA County Sheriff’s office and retired as a Lieutenant.
 He says, “I love meeting and conversing with people.
 The Library is the ideal place to meet people from different backgrounds and areas.
-I love history and am a fan of President Nixon so the library is the perfect place for me to do what I like to do.”
+I love history and am a fan of President Nixon, so the Library is the perfect place for me to do what I like to do.”

 Sue was a registered nurse and lives in Los Alamitos with her family.
-In her third year as a docent Sue says, “I was inspired to become a Docent eager to share our piece of impressive history with the community and those visiting our library from afar.
-I have gained so much insight and historical knowledge; however the greatest pleasure has been meeting and capturing the excitement from our visitors that are so impressed as they tour our facility, often anxious to return for more.
+In her fifth year as a Docent Sue says, “I was inspired to become a Docent eager to share our piece of impressive history with the community and those visiting our library from afar.
+I have gained so much insight and historical knowledge; however, the greatest pleasure has been meeting and capturing the excitement from our visitors who are so impressed as they tour our facility, often anxious to return for more.
 I gain much more from them than I could ever give; it is so exciting!”

 Presidential Libraries belong to the American People–You and me